 Sometimes, it is easy to “gloss over” the power of business types that offer residual income and the business of factoring broker is one that not only offers residual monthly commission income but offers such income for the life of account.
-This broker, who we will call “Tina,” has referred a small construction cleanup account to a factor that has been a provider of monthly commissions for eighteen years.
-In fact, at an average monthly broker commission paid, Tina calls this account her “New Car Account” because, due to the average commission of slightly over $250 monthly, she has been able to pay (and enjoy) a new vehicle for 18 years due to this single referred account.
+This broker, who we will call “Tina,” has referred a small construction cleanup account to a factor that has been a provider of monthly commissions to Tina for eighteen years.
+In fact, at an average monthly broker commission paid, Tina calls this account her “New Car Account” because, due to the average commission of slightly over $250 monthly that Tina receives as the “broker of record”, she has been able to pay (and enjoy) a new leased vehicle for 18 years as a result of this single referred account.

 Tina’s Story